 - You Need to scale slopes: You can enjoy pedaling downhill, knowing that you wouldn’t need to paddle back up.
 The motor could do the honors.

 - You like long rides: You can spend much longer on off-road trails with your friends.
 The bumpy ride wouldn’t be as hard on your muscles and general physique.
+And one of the best example of such bike is the Magicycle Ocelot Pro.

 - You like the outdoors: You can reach outdoor locations that are off-limits for vehicles or motorcycles.